 I had the vegan “salmon” salad and it was absolutely delicious.
 I loved the textures and flavours.

 This is a cosy restaurant serving breakfast, lunch and dinner.
 Their ethos is to let food be thy medicine.
 I loved the interior and the menu, as they have quite a lot of dishes that sounded really delicious.
 After much consideration, I tried the quesadilla.
 I liked the inside, however, I found the chickpea quesadilla far too thick and dry to be enjoyable.

 They had loads of juices to choose from and the service was really attentive and friendly.

-I took a stroll up towards Portabello Road and nipped into Farm Girl Cafe who has the most cosy location here.
+I took a stroll up Portabello Road and nipped into Farm Girl Cafe which has the most cosy location here.
 I had the best avocado on toast I’ve ever had.
 They know their way to a vegans heart with ample amounts of avocado!
 The cashew nut milk latte I got was absolute art.
 I can see why this place is so popular!

 When I was in Carnaby Street I found another branch and nipped in for a quick lunch.
 I treated myself to their coconut bacon BLT, which I also recommend.
 Paired with a matcha latte it hit the spot for a light lunch for me.